cleskowsky/cleskowsky.github.io/til.md

 # Add an element to an array on an existing doc
 # Use the $push operator :)
 db.collection.update({ filter criteria }, { $push: arrayName: 'new item' } })

+# Eval a command from the command line
+# Stuff like 'show dbs' doesn't work but js commands do.
+Sometimes this is helpful in script work
+mongo ocean --eval 'db.audit.count()'
 {% endhighlight %}

 Links